project-allocator/project-allocator/README.md

 [https://portal-20-0-245-170.go.wayfinder.run](https://portal-20-0-245-170.go.wayfinder.run)

 Bear in mind that you also need to update the configuration files under `manifests/`, otherwise your changes will get overwritten by a CI/CD run.

+> If you customise your Wayfinder configurations manaully on Web UI, you might get the following error when running the deployment workflow:
+>
+> ```
+> Error: AppComponent/frontend: AppComponent.app.appvia.io "frontend" is invalid:
+> * spec.name: Component name must be unique within an application
+> ```
+>
+> in which case, you can run the following commands to re-apply your configurations:
+>
+> ```bash
+> wf delete -f manifests/frontend.yaml
+> wf apply -f manifests/frontend.yaml
+> ```
+>
+> Also, if you observe that some Wayfinder components are not running as expected, you can run:
+>
+> ```bash
+> wf deploy component project-allocator dev --component db --remove
+> wf deploy component project-allocator dev --component db --force
+> ```

 ## Setting up the Microsoft SSO